ivotron/blackswan-position-popper/paper/paper.md

-Since a Popper pipeline is, fundamentally, a list of Bash scripts (with a specific execution order) stored in a version control repository with a pre-defined folder structure, one would think that it is straightforward to adopt.
-Based on our first-hand experience following the convention, as well as teaching hands-on tutorials for the past year, we have identified two broad classes of users.
+Since a Popper pipeline is, fundamentally, a list of Bash scripts (with a specific execution order) stored in a version control repository with a pre-defined folder structure, one would think that the convention it is straightforward to adopt.
+Based on our first-hand experience following the convention in our laboratory, as well as teaching hands-on tutorials for the past year, we have identified two broad classes of users.
 On the one hand, there is the user that goes through the learning curve and experiences the benefits of following the convention, both at the personal level, and when collaborating with others.
 In words of some of the attendees to the tutorials, "it quickly pays off" to go through the learning process.
 On the other hand, the fact that a Popper pipeline is implemented _a priori_ (i.e. before an article has written), and that creating reusable pipelines implies the use of new tools (such as Docker and Spack), its adoption is seen by some potential new users as a big paradigm shift.
 The main criticism from this set of people is that "there is no time" for a researcher or student to do things in this "radically new way".

-Given the above, we see an opportunity to develop new technology to close this gap.
+Given the above, we see an opportunity to develop new technology to close the gap for those that still resist to take the leap.
 The main objective is to create a platform where it is _ridiculously easy_ to both, implement and re-execute experimentation pipelines.
 Our target quantifiable goals are "push-button" repeatability (re-execute an existing experiment) and "no more than 10 minutes" to assemble the skeletal components of a new scientific exploration pipeline (a few clicks on a web-based GUI should suffice).

 [^devopstoolkit]: For our purposes, any tool that can be invoked on the CLI and can be given a script as input is a so-called "DevOps"